Adon Gomis

-Adon Gomis (born 19 July 1992) is a footballer who plays as a defender for club Rouen.
+Adon Gomis (born 19 July 1992) is a footballer who plays as a defender.
 Born in France, he plays for the Guinea-Bissau national team.

 Club career

 Gomis made his professional debut with Dunkerque in a 1-0 Ligue 2 win over Toulouse FC on 22 August 2020.

 On 28 January 2023, Gomis joined Paris 13 Atletico in Championnat National.

 International career

 Born in France, Gomis is of Senegalese and Bissau-Guinean descent.
 He debuted with Guinea-Bissau in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.